Yonkers, NY Bankruptcy Lawyer

 Your future is at stake.
 So, don’t wait to get help from a lawyer who has spent more than four decades helping people just like you in Yonkers and throughout New York to get their financial lives back on track.

-What Types of Yonkers Bankruptcy Cases Do We Handle?
+What Types of Bankruptcy Cases Do We Handle in Yonkers, New York?

-At Michael H. Schwartz, P.C., we see bankruptcy as a pathway to a more healthy and stable financial future.
+At Michael H. Schwartz, P.C., our experienced bankruptcy team see bankruptcy as a pathway to a more healthy and stable financial future.
 Your unique circumstances will determine the type of bankruptcy that is appropriate for you and whether the solution for you may be something other than declaring bankruptcy.
 The types of bankruptcy that we regularly handle for our clients in Yonkers are:

 We often refer to Chapter 7 of the U.S. Bankruptcy Code as the “Holy Grail” of bankruptcy.
 This is because you can achieve a total discharge of most of your debts by filing for Chapter 7 bankruptcy.
 In other words, you can completely wipe out debt such as that accumulated from the use of credit cards or extensive medical treatment.
 Typically, you can file for Chapter 7 bankruptcy and still hold on to the equity in your home or vehicle.
 However, you cannot use Chapter 7 to discharge several other types of debt, including unpaid taxes and student loans.